FriendlyARM NanoPi NEO & AIR

 Starting in September 2016 a new PCB revision 1.1 is available (changes: audio signals on the GPIO header, voltage regulator)

-The H3 chipset support for NanoPi NEO and NEO Air has been included in mainline kernels since 4.2.
-Most of the board functionality works out of the box, but support for many features has been added rather recently, which means that a fairly recent kernel version is required.
-Some features (hw accelerated crypto, graphics/video features, thermal, and DVFS) are still being worked on.
+The H3 SoC support has matured since its introduction in kernel 4.2.
+Most of the board functionality for boards such as NanoPi NEO and NEO Air are available with current mainline kernels.
+Some features (hw accelerated crypto, hw spinlocks, and thermal) are still being worked on.
 For a more comprehensive list of supported features, see the status matrix for mainline kernels.
 In addition, legacy 3.4 kernels are available in various work-in-progress git branches.

 See the Manual build section for more details.